 The Girl with the Dragon Tattoo is an arresting and entertaining thriller that occasionally ducks a little too low into the gutter for my tastes (I’m really taken aback at how rape-heavy it is).
 The mystery works, though it’s more complicated thanks to an excess of detail and not necessarily a complex narrative.
 The characters, in particular Lisbeth Salander, are what make this movie work.
 Lisbeth is a captivating lead character and only promises to get more interesting in those future sequels.
 In many ways, this is a mystery for grown-ups, not just in content but also in approach, with the relaxed pace, subtlety, and moral ambiguity.
 Having never read the books, I can now see what all the fuss is about, and most of it is warranted.
 Still, I’m holding out my final judgment until those other two editions of the Adventures of Lisbeth and Crew hit theaters.
 The movie adaptation of The Girl with the Dragon Tattoo is an exciting opening entry into the world of Lisbeth Salander, international woman of extreme ass kicking in fine fashion to boot.

 Nate’s Grade: B+

-Posted on April 16, 2010, in 2010 Movies and tagged book, crime, dark, dragon tattoo series, foriegn, mystery, nazi, niels arden oplev, noomi rapace, thriller.
+Posted on April 16, 2010, in 2010 Movies and tagged book, crime, dark, dragon tattoo series, foreign, mystery, nazi, niels arden oplev, noomi rapace, strong heroine, thriller.
 Bookmark the permalink.
 Leave a comment.